-There was no library in Warren from 1854 to 1877 when Doctor Julian Harmon began circulating a small collection of books from his office.
+In 1877, Doctor Julian Harmon began circulating a small collection of books from his office.
 People who wanted to borrow a book paid a fee of $1.00 and this practice continued for eleven years.
-In 1888 a meeting took place in Doctor Harmon's office to consider the establishment of a permanent library for the City of Warren.
+In 1888, a meeting took place in Doctor Harmon's office to consider the establishment of a permanent library for the City of Warren.
 An agreement was reached and the new library opened with 254 books and was open two afternoons and evenings a week.
 Lectures and fees provided the money to maintain the library.

-By 1890, the library's founders felt it was time to incorporate under the laws of the State of Ohio and the Warren Library was created and had a collection of 1,738 books.
-In 1897 the library moved to the first floor of the new Court House.
+The library had a collection of 1,738 books.
+In 1897, the library moved to the first floor of the new Court House.
 This new facility included reference and children's sections.

 A state law in 1898 required the Warren Library to change from a subscription library to a free public library.
 Free meaning the new Warren Public Library was free to all persons living within the Warren City School District and was supported by a tax levy of 3/10 mill.

 In 1901, correspondence was begun with Andrew Carnegie asking him to finance a new library building.
-In 1903 Carnegie approved the plans for a new library and contributed $27,000 for the new building's construction.
+In 1903, Carnegie approved the plans for a new library and contributed $28,000 in total for the new building's construction.
+The site was a gift from Judge Milton Sutliff.
 The new library was dedicated on February 5, 1906.
 The City of Warren contributed $3,000 a year to help support the new library.

-Over the next several decades the Warren Public Library continued to grow.
-By 1934 the WPL had 12 rural branch libraries located in places ranging from gas stations to hardware stores.
+Over the next several decades, the Warren Public Library continued to grow.
+By 1934, the WPL had 12 rural branch libraries located in places ranging from gas stations to hardware stores.
 Bookmobile service began in 1938.
-1948 saw the introduction of circulating 16mm films and phonograph records.

 In 1971, the present Warren Public Library building was completed, paid for by a combination of Federal LSCA funds, library trust funds and a large donation from the Warren Library Association.